Lisle's Tennis Court: Betterton

+Rich

+The building went unused as a theatre from 1705 until it was refurbished again in 1714.
+Colley Cibber in his Apology wrote that Christopher Rich “rebuilt that Theatre from the Ground, as it is now standing”.
+This has led to the belief that Rich demolished the entire building.
+If the structure was sound, this would have been unnecessary, time-consuming and expensive, especially as Cibber adds that Rich did it at his own expense.
+It is far more likely that it was merely the interior that was rebuilt, and Cibber's text has been misinterpreted.

-The building went unused as a theatre from 1705 until it was demolished in 1714 or shortly before, in preparation to build a new theatre.
-The man behind the new construction was none other than Christopher Rich, who after 16 years of management, had been pushed out of Drury lane.
-Rich died in 1714, but his son John Rich led a company at the theatre until 1728.
+Supporting evidence for this comes from the first issue of the British Journal on 22 September 1722 which reported that a fresco of Betterton, with other theatre figures of the period, had been uncovered during redecoration of the theatre.
+Rich also had no guarantee that he would receive a licence for the theatre, and would have kept costs to a minimum.
+As it turned out, he was able to take advantage of the accession of George 1st in August 1714 to obtain the necessary permission.
+Christopher Rich died in November 1714, but his son John Rich led a company at the theatre until 1728.
 On 29 January 1728, Rich's theatre hosted the first, very successful, production of John Gay's The Beggar's Opera (making "Rich gay and Gay rich").

 The theatre was abandoned in December 1732, when the company moved to the new Covent Garden Theatre, built by Rich using the capital generated by The Beggar's Opera.
 A few years later Henry Giffard moved his company from Goodman's Fields at a time when he was trying to establish a third major theatre company in London.
 The Licensing Act 1737 largely dashed these hopes, although he continued to stage plays at Lincoln's Inn for several more years.

 The old building was subsequently used as a barracks, an auction room, a warehouse for china, and was finally demolished in 1848 to make room for an extension to the neighbouring premises of the Royal College of Surgeons.